metosin/ring-swagger/README.md

 If your favourite web lib doesn't have an client adapter, you could write an it yourself.
 Here's howto:

-1. Define routes to serve the `ring.swagger.core/api-listing` and `ring.swagger.core/api-declaration`
+1. Define routes to serve the `ring.swagger.core/api-listing` and `ring.swagger.core/api-declaration` (and optionally the `ring.swagger.ui/swagger-ui`)
-2. Create a route-collector to [collect the route metadata](https://github.com/metosin/ring-swagger/blob/master/test/ring/swagger/core_test.clj#L247-L348).
-3. Optionally define a route for the swagger-ui
+2. Create code to collect routes from your web lib and to pass them to Ring-Swagger fns.
+Sample adapter [Here](https://github.com/metosin/fnhouse-swagger/blob/master/src/fnhouse/swagger.clj)
-4. Publish it.
+3. Publish it.
-5. List your adapter here
+4. Pull Request to list your adapter here

 # Usage